 One thousand seven hundred and fifty that is a large number, it is also the same number of unknowing fans that are on average injured in stands at baseball games every year from foul-balls or broken bats.
-There has luckily only been one recorded death from an foul ball related injury (Alan Fish, 1970), though last year a women was hit in the face by a baseball causing her to lose eight of her teeth.
+There has luckily only been one recorded death from a foul ball-related injury (Alan Fish, 1970), though last year a woman was hit in the face by a baseball causing her to lose several of her teeth.

 All of this is great, but should we only be worried about unexpected things falling from above when at a baseball game?